madisongh/blissc/README.md

 Work in progress.
 The front-end is mostly complete, with a fully functioning parser and macro facility.
-Back-end support is currently limited to LLVM and x86-64 CPUs, with only a limited amount of BLISS machine-specific support.
+Back-end support is currently limited to LLVM and x86 CPUs (32- or 64-bit), with a limited amount of machine-specific support.

 Prerequisites
 -------------

-Known to build on Mac OS X 10.8 (using Xcode 4.6) and Ubuntu 12.04.
+Known to build on Mac OS X 10.8 (using Xcode 4.6) and Ubuntu 12.04 and 12.10 (32- or 64-bit).

 The LLVM-based code generator was developed against LLVM 3.2, which can be obtained [here](http://llvm.org/releases/download.html#3.2).